City Second Loan Program (CSLP)

 The City Second Loan Program provides a downpayment loan, which can be up to $375,000, but depends on fund availability.
 The loan is used to bid on a collection of properties also advertised on the open market.

 Interested buyers apply to listings, and are pre-approved by MOHCD for income.
 After winning the bid, the buyer then works with their lender to apply for loan funds.
-See City Second Loan Application Process »
+See MOHCD's Loan Application Process »

 Applicants must work with a MOHCD-approved lender

-Properties under this program can be sold at the market price.
-There are no price restrictions on the properties.
+Properties under this program can be sold at the market price, with no price restrictions.

 When selling a City Second unit, MOHCD has a Right of First Refusal.
 Owners or listing agents must notify MOHCD before putting the properties on the market.
 The available unit must then be listed on the MOHCD website.